abedputra/Dnato-system-login/README.md

 - Recaptcha by Google
 - Compress HTML Settings for more speed
 - Account Secure (Notification to Review Activity Log In, Will Sent via Your Email like Google) :new: :tada:
-- Active or Unactive Recaptcha :new:
+- Active or Inactive Recaptcha :new:
 - Add Settings :new:
 - Add Theme :new: :tada: